LCBRU/identify_docker/README.md

 3. Run the application

-From the `identify_docker` directory type the command:
+From the `identity_docker` directory type the command:

 ```bash
 docker-compose build